cloudquery/cloudquery/website/pages/blog/migrating-from-v0-to-v1.md

     # plugin specific configuration.
 ```

-Check the documentation [source spec](/docs/reference/source-spec), and for each [plugin](/docs/plugins/sources) for details on how to configure the plugin-specific spec part.
-However, generally these will be exactly the same as in v0, and all the same authentication functionality is still supported.
+Check the [source spec documentation](/docs/reference/source-spec) for general layout, and individual [plugin documentation](/docs/plugins/sources) for details on how to configure the plugin-specific spec.
+Generally these will be the same as in v0, and all the same authentication functionality is still supported.

 ### Destination Plugins